Let’s talk about now.

 Unfortunately, the present moment isn’t where your prospects are spending most of their time, energy, and attention.

-Instead, a their mind is a maelstrom of thoughts, fantasies, and fears, which typically aren’t directly related to their immediate circumstances.
+Instead, their mind is a maelstrom of thoughts, fantasies, and fears, which typically aren’t directly related to their immediate circumstances.

 People get stuck in the past; they worry about the future.